The-OpenROAD-Project/OpenROAD/src/drt/README.md

 - `-droute_end_iter` number of detailed routing iterations
 - `-via_in_pin_bottom_layer` via-in pin bottom layer name
 - `-via_in_pin_top_layer` via-in pin top layer name
-- `-or_seed` random seed
+- `-or_seed` random seed for the order of nets to reroute.
 - `-or_k` number of swaps is given by $k * sizeof(rerouteNets)$
 - `-bottom_routing_layer` bottommost routing layer name
 - `-top_routing_layer` topmost routing layer name
 - `-verbose` set verbose if value is greater than 0.
-- `-param` you may set parameters in this argument using a file. note that `-param` may not be used with other keyword arguments. (deprecated)
+- `-param` you may set parameters in this argument using a file.
+**note that `-param` may not be used with other keyword arguments.
+(deprecated)**
 - `-distributed` enable distributed mode with Kubernetes and Google Cloud, [guide](./doc/Distributed.md).
 - `-remote_host` the host IP
 - `-remote_port` the value of the port to access from
 - `-shared_volume` the mount path of the nfs shared folder
 - `-cloud_size` the number of workers
 - `-clean_patches` clean unneeded patches during detailed routing.
+- `-no_pin_access` disables pin access for routing
 - `-min_access_points` minimum access points for standard cell and macro cell pins.
 - `-save_guide_updates` save guides updates
+- `-repair_pdn_vias` this option is used for some PDKs which have M1 and M2 layers that run in parallel.

 ### Detailed Route debugging